Alicia is a mediator and investigator with ADR Chambers.

 Internationally, Alicia has worked with the United Nations at the International Criminal Tribunal for the Former Yugoslavia, located in The Hague.
 She has also worked alongside a team of legal counsel to the National Democratic Front of the Philippines (NDF), focusing on human rights and identity-based issues related to the peace negotiations between the NDF and the Government of the Philippines.
 Alicia has worked and presented in the Netherlands, Norway, Scotland, Switzerland, Kenya and the Philippines.

-Alicia is a Chartered Mediator with the ADR Institute of Canada and possesses an LL.M. in Alternative Dispute Resolution from Osgoode Hall Law School, a Masters in Conflict Studies and Human Rights from the Netherlands, and certificates in Graduate Legal Studies, Civil Procedure, ADR, Advanced ADR, and Practical Ethics for Working Mediators.
+Alicia is a Chartered Mediator with the ADR Institute of Canada and has an LL.M. in Alternative Dispute Resolution from Osgoode Hall Law School, a Masters in Conflict Studies and Human Rights from the Netherlands, and certificates in Graduate Legal Studies, Civil Procedure, ADR, Advanced ADR, and Practical Ethics for Working Mediators.
+She is also a Fellow of the International Academy of Mediators and a Canadian representative to the Women Mediators across the Commonwealth network.
 She has authored articles on process design, dispute resolution, reconciliation and the mediation landscape in Canada.

 Alicia has ten years of experience training mediators, lawyers, business professionals and academics.
 She has designed and taught customized workshops on the topics of asymmetrical conflict and the roles of power, culture, and identity framing in peace processes.
 She is a frequent presenter at conferences and within the non-profit sector.
 Since 2014, she has been the Founder and Chair of the Mediators Beyond Borders Canada regional group and is a former Director of the ADR Institute of Ontario.